Sodus Point PRo/am

 PRO-AM OFFICIAL RULES

 Pro Division: The pro division will be a 12 fish, No communication, Observer required tournament.

 AM division: The am division will be 7 fish (6 silver fish; salmon, steelhead and brown) plus one laker, No communication and no observer required.

-Captains Meeting: There will be a MANDATORY meeting conducted Friday July 15th for both Pro and AM divisions.
+Captains Meeting: There will be a MANDATORY meeting conducted Friday before the tournament for both Pro and AM divisions.
 The Captain from each team plus all Observers for the pro teams must be present.
 The Captains meeting will be held at the Sodus Point firehall @ 6pm.
 No Captain or

 team member is allowed on the water (Lake Ontario) from ½ hour after sunset on the Friday before the tournament until the tournament is completed with the exception of the tournament itself.